qmatteoq/outlook-businessmails-openai/README.md

 ## How to use

+**Please note**: make sure to read [the companion blog post](https://techcommunity.microsoft.com/t5/modern-work-app-consult-blog/bringing-openai-into-an-outlook-add-in-a-business-mail-generator/ba-p/3743099) to understand all the requirements.

 - Clone the repository on your machine
 - Open the solution with Visual Studio Code.
 - Make sure to replace the existing placeholders with your information: